Cancer Care Parcel Logo

 Symptoms of dehydration and what to do

-To tell if you are dehydratedย lightly pinch and pull up your skin. ย If it stays standing up in a tent, this is a sign that you are dehydrated.
+To tell if you are dehydrated lightly pinch and pull up your skin.
+If it stays standing up in a tent, this is a sign that you are dehydrated.
+Chemotherapy skin changes and remedies can significantly impact your comfort and self-esteem.
+Many individuals undergoing treatment may notice dryness, rashes, or increased sensitivity.
+It's important to consult with healthcare providers for personalized recommendations on effective skincare strategies.

 What are mild dehydration symptoms?